gill-0/Prosper-Loan-Data-Visualization-with-D3.js/README.md

 ### Years Bar Chart

 Through the years Prosper has continued to grow.
-I thought that adding bar charts representing the number of loans would give more context to the visualization and they could double as an indicator for the year by changing the color when selected.
+I thought that adding bar charts representing the number of loans would give more context to the visualization and the bars double as an indicator for the selected year by changing color.

 ### Change from Feedback